Edited by: Kellie Jez

 One of the best ways to fly domestically is with Delta SkyMiles award tickets.
 The airline uses a dynamic award chart for all of its award tickets, meaning that award ticket pricing varies based on passenger load, travel date, and other variables.
 It also means that Delta does not publish a standardized award chart for award tickets.

 While this skyrocketed award ticket pricing for some awards (think long-haul business class), some tickets actually dropped in price significantly.
 One of the best examples of this is short-haul economy tickets and the NYC to Boston route is no exception.

 Currently, Delta Air Lines flies to Boston (BOS) from John F. Kennedy-New York (JFK), LaGuardia-New York (LGA), and Newark Liberty (EWR).
 When searching just over a month in advance, you can find one-way tickets priced at 4,500 SkyMiles one-way in Basic Economy.
 Better yet?
 You’ll pay just $5.60 in taxes on these tickets.

 Hot Tip: Book as far in advance as possible to get the lowest priced SkyMiles award tickets.

 Need more Delta miles?
-You can transfer American Express Membership Rewards and Marriott points to Delta at varying rates.
+Delta is an Amex airline partner and Marriott airline partner allowing you to transfer at varying rates.
 Plus, check out our full guide to earning miles with Delta SkyMiles to find even more ways to stock up.

 American Airlines Economy Web Special Fares